Find out how to build a custom standing large DIY craft table on a budget with this IKEA hack. This thrifty tabletop is only 50$.

-I’ve been wanting a craft table for sooooo long!
-The biggest desk I had was around 30″ x 40″.
+I’ve wanted a craft table for sooooo long!
+The biggest desk I ever had was around 30″ x 40″.
 And most of the time, I couldn’t find it cause there were too many things piled up on it!!!

 This new one is 36″ x 80″!